 - Annual Queens County Fair: This weekend-long agricultural fair takes place every September.
 Trade in the hustle of the city for pie-eating contests, hayrides, and carnival rides.
 There’s always plenty of live music, theatrical performances, and food vendors.

-Other Related Posts by Dominican Abroad
+My Other Related Posts

 - Fun Winter Activities in New York City